 - DBS referral guide: summary of regulated activity with children

-To help employers and voluntary organisations, the Department of Health has published Regulated Activities that the Disclosure and Barring Service can bar people from.
+Regulated activities are the activities that the Disclosure and Barring Service can bar people from doing.